Turner, Nationals beat Cubs 7-2 for 4th straight win

 UNIFORM ISSUES

-Like all teams wearing the white version of the Players Weekend uniforms, the Cubs position players were supposed to wear white hats with the pitcher wearing black so as not to obscure the baseball.
+Like all teams wearing the white version of the Players Weekend uniforms, the Cubs position players were supposed to wear white hats with the pitcher wearing black to not obscure the baseball in anyway.

-But on Friday, they decided to wear blue hats in the field so everyone would have dark-colored hats.
+But on Friday, they decided to wear blue hats in the field so everyone would have the same color hats.
 The team was contacted by the league office after the game and told that wasn’t allowed.

 TRAINER’S ROOM

 Nationals: LHP Sean Doolittle (right knee tendinitis) threw off the mound Thursday and Friday.
-“Today is all strengthening (exercises), and then we’ll go from there,” manager Dave Martinez said.
-“I can’t put a timetable on (his return), but we’re hoping it’s sooner than later.”
+“I can’t put a timetable on (his return), but we’re hoping it’s sooner than later,” Martinez said.

 UP NEXT

-Nationals RHP Stephen Strasburg (15-5, 3.65 ERA) starts the finale of the three-game series on Sunday looking to become the first 16-game winner in the majors.
+Nationals RHP Stephen Strasburg (15-5, 3.65 ERA) starts the finale of the three-game series on Sunday looking to become the first 16-game winner in the NL.
 LHP Cole Hamels (7-4, 3.73) pitches for the Cubs.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports